Originally published: 12 June 2025

 A flag to indicate that the output is due for publication between the submission deadline and the end of the publication period and therefore may have an associated output on the reserve list (see sub-section 18).

-For outputs of extended scale and scope, the submitting institution may request that the sub-panel weights the output as more than one output, (see sub-section 19).
-Associated output/s may be submitted on the reserve list.
+For outputs of extended scale and scope, the submitting institution may request that the sub-panel double-weights the output, and an associate output may be submitted to the reserve list (see sub-section 19).

 Supplementary information